tannerdamron/Doctor_Lookup/README.md

 * > Run the command "npm run test"

 ### Known Bugs
-* Latitude and Longitude search doesn't work correctly
+* Some state searches will return weird latitude and longitude resulting in not a perfect search

 ### Languages/Libraries Used
 * HTML